-The SoonerCare HMP completed its third full year of operations with full enrollment and well-defined structures and processes for conducting nurse care management, practice facilitation and provider education.
+The SoonerCare HMP completed its fourth full year of operations with close to full enrollment and well-defined structures and processes for conducting nurse care management, practice facilitation and provider education.
 The program's impact on service utilization and expenditures is increasing year over year.
-Aggregate savings across the two program components now stand at nearly \$90 million, even after factoring in administrative costs.
+Aggregate savings across the two program components now stand at nearly \$140 million, even after factoring in administrative costs.

-The positive trend lines observed in SFY 2011 suggest the program's full impact is yet to be realized.
+The positive trend lines observed in SFY 2012 suggest the program's full impact is yet to be realized.
 Over the next several years, its contribution to the management of chronic illness in Oklahoma, and its potential for replication in other states, will become more defined.
-Progress will be tracked in future annual reports and a final report to be issued in 2014.
+Progress will continue to be tracked in 2013, with a fifth annual report and comprehensive final report to be issued in 2014.